cmd05/3d-engine/README.md

 - [GLM](https://github.com/g-truc/glm)
 - [ImGui](https://github.com/ocornut/imgui/)

-The licenses/sources of the used assets are located in their respective directories.
+The assets used belong to their respective owners.
+Licenses/Sources for the assets can be found in their respective directories in `resources/`.